FIFA 22 is the talk of the football gaming world at the moment, but there has been some interesting news surrounding next year's EA Sports release.

 Will FIFA 23 Add A Battle Pass?

-Another avenue that EA could take in order to continue to make money on a FTP FIFA title is to add some form of battle pass.
+Another avenue that EA could take in order to continue to make money, is through a Free To Play FIFA title, which could then lean more into some form of battle pass model.

 Only time will tell, although we wouldn't complain at a Level 100 Cristiano Ronaldo for our Ultimate Team!